litert/televoke.js/docs/Televoke_v2.md

 - `dwStreamId`

     The stream identity of the binary chunk.
-It is a 32-bit unsigned integer.
+It is a 32-bit integer.

+- `dwChunkIndex`

+    The index of the binary chunk.
+It is a 32-bit integer, starts from 0.

+    The receiver would expect `0` as the first chunk index, and then 1, 2, 3, one by one, in sequence.

+    > Sending `0xFFFFFFFF` means aborting the stream by the sender, and the receiver should drop the stream.

-- `sChunkData`
+- `aChunkData`

     The body of the binary chunk.
 It is a variable-length binary chunk.

+    If a zero-length binary chunk is received, it means all the binary chunks are sent, and the stream is completed.

 #### Response Packet